Jorge-Bs/Jorge-Bs/README.md

 - 👋 Hi, I’m @Mega560
-- 👀 I’m interested in computer sciences.
-- 🌱 I’m currently learning python, c, among others.
+- 🌱 I’m currently studying software engineering, University of Oviedo.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📌 I'm from Spain.

 <!---
 Mega560/Mega560 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.